Fintrux-personal-priv/updated_EURIBOR/README.md

 - **Verification**:
   Other banks use this circuit to verify that the shares they receive are correctly included in the Merkle tree, ensuring the shares' integrity without revealing the shares themselves.

-The circuit's use of **Poseidon** hashing ensures efficiency within the zero-knowledge proof system, aligning with the protocol's security and performance requirements.
+The circuit's use of **Poseidon** hashing ensures efficiency within the zero-knowledge proof system, (which will be updated to SHA256 for better alignment with other protocols) aligning with the protocol's security and performance requirements.